RaceMahoney/BattleTank/README.md

 An open world head to head tank fight with simple AI, terrain, and advanced control systems in Unreal 4 Made by following the Unreal Programming course on udemy.com

-## Build
+## Installation
-This project has been developed in Unreal Engine 4.16
+This project has been developed in Unreal Engine 4.16 and will work on any later version build.

+1. Create new Unreal project in 4.16 or graeter.
+2. Clone repository to local system.
+3. Import all content from repository to newly created Unreal project.
+4. Open

 ## Gameplay